nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-27-Multithreading-theory.md

 **Asynchronous** : While Brewing coffee, read emails and get back to coffee when it's done.

+In Java **1MB of Stack** is allocated for each thread.
+The OS mandates that because, the Java thread is backed by the OS thread, which requires memory up front.

+Note: the Java threads are basically a thin layer on top of the OS Threads, so creating a Java thread creates an underlying OS thread under the hood.
+{: .notice--info}

 # Why we need Threads
 **Responsiveness (achieved by Concurrency)**
 - Critical with applications with user interface